 Effects on aquatic life

-Prioritization of ESOCs to Investigate in Ambient Waterbodies
+Prioritization of ESOC to Investigate in Ambient Waterbodies

-The priority ESOCs were selected by the DEP working group based on three factors.
+The priority ESOC were selected by the DEP working group based on three factors.

 Global presence and exposure to humans and wildlife, bioaccumulative and toxic effects, persistence in the environment and ability to cause endocrine disruption.